shivasiddharth/Stremio-RaspberryPi/README.md

 ### Note
  - If you have closed or stopped the background Stremio services, then if you wish to start them again, you can use the service desktop shortcuts.
  - You can manually start the Stremio server and client using the Stremio Launcher desktop shortcuts.
+ - If your cursor is stuck after running ```systemctl --user start stremio-server.service```, press Ctrl+C on keyboard to break free.